Nexmo/nexmo-developer/_documentation/concepts/guides/signing-messages.md

 ### Step 1: for both hash and HMAC signatures

-* Add the current timestamp to the parameters list with the key `timestamp`.
+If you're **generating a signature:** Add the current timestamp to the parameters list with the key `timestamp`.
 This should be an integer containing the number of seconds since the epoch (this is sometimes also known as UNIX time)

+If you're **validating a signature** from Nexmo: Remove the `sig` parameter before generating your signature, and use the `timestamp` provided in the request parameters.

+Then:

 * Loop through each of the parameters, sorted by key
 * For every value in the parameter list, replace all instances of `&` and `=` with an underscore `_`.
 * Generate a string consisting of `&akey=value&bkey=value`. **Note that there is an ampersand `&` at the start of the string!**